devlinjunker/template.webpack.fend/README.setup.md

 wiki page via a Github Action (see Github Actions/Scripts page for more details.

 The Dependency Graph is created with [Madge](https://github.com/pahen/madge) and graphviz, you will need to install both in order to update the dependency graph.
-I didn't include these in the package.json dependencies because I felt this is more than is needed to develop a working app or even write basic documentation.
-I also split this out to a separate npm script: `npm run doc-image` so it can be run when someone actually installs the dependencies
+Didn't include these in the package.json dependencies because this is more than is needed to develop a working app or even write basic documentation.
+Split this out to a separate npm script: `npm run doc-image` so it can be run when someone actually installs the dependencies

 Install madge with `npm install -g madge` and install graphviz with `brew install graphviz` or `port install graphviz` (for OSX).